erizov/Professor/semester_9/lecture_62_observability_advanced/synthetic_monitoring/README.md

 ## Often Used Together With

-Synthetic Monitoring is commonly used in combination with:
+Synthetic Monitoring is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques